Sn0wye/investment-comparator/README.md

 # Fixed Income Investment Comparison Tool

-A web application to compare different fixed income investment options in the Brazilian market, such as CDB and LCI, with automatic calculations of gross and net returns.
+A web application to compare different fixed income investment options in the Brazilian market, such as CDB and LCI/LCA, with automatic calculations of gross and net returns.

 ![Investment Comparison Tool](https://investment-comparator.vercel.app/)